 Take-Away: The mere presence of an obstacle in a store, such as a temporary clothing rack, does not create an unreasonable risk of harm when the condition is open and obvious.
 Additionally, a store employee’s use/maintenance of a temporary rack or display case does not amount to a failure to use reasonable care unless the claimant can show that the employee’s conduct violated a store policy or was otherwise unreasonable.
 In order to avoid such claims, retail store owners should take steps to implement a feasible store policy on proper use and maintenance of temporary racks and/or display cases and to train employees to ensure routine compliance with that policy.

-This article was co-authored by Edie Cagnolatti, counsel with Irwin Fritchie Urquhart & Moore LLC.
+This article was co-authored by Claire Noonan, an associate at Irwin Fritchie Urquhart & Moore LLC.